openstack/openstack-manuals/doc/install-guide/source/environment.rst

 However, you should consider :term:`Logical Volume Manager (LVM)` for installations with optional services such as Block Storage.

-For first-time installation and testing purposes, many users elect to build each host as a :term:`virtual machine (VM)`.
+For first-time installation and testing purposes, many users select to build each host as a :term:`virtual machine (VM)`.
 The primary benefits of VMs include the following: